lukerbs/forcealign/README.md

 # Runs prediction and returns alignment results
 words = align.inference()

-# Show predicted phenome-level alignments
+# Accessing predicted phenome-level alignments
 for word in words:
 	print(word.word)
 	for phoneme in word.phonemes: